liznelson/liznelson/README.md

 <br>

 ### 🧑‍💼 Some facts about me:
 - I work at Ingeniux.
-I help define and implement technical solutions to meet the needs of our customers.
-I work in the intersection of business, software and UX.
+I help define and implement technical solutions.
 - I'm currently in two degree programs at the University of London.
   - BSc in Data Science and Business Analytics at the London School of Economics
   - BSc in Computer Science at Goldsmiths with a specialism in Machine Learning